ranataimoor067/Ponggame/README.md

 Pong
 ====

-pong game example from As to EaselJS
+pong game example from As to EaselJS ... [see it working here](http://rhildred.github.io/Pong/www)